clutterstack/blender-rig-mirror/_posts/2016-02-02-background.md

 While exploring armature building in Blender, I searched for an easy way to mirror bone constraints from one side of the rig to the other.
 There are two easy-to-find candidates.

-The first I hit upon was the response by prolific Stack Exchange user TLousky to [this question] (http://blender.stackexchange.com/questions/41709/how-to-copy-constraints-from-one-bone-to-another).
-The script ran all right on my armature, but some of the constraint parameters were not as I'd expect for my rig and my constraints.
-This script was posted in response to a question about constraints on bones used to control shape keys, so it's worth checking out for that use case.
+The first I hit upon was the response by prolific Stack Exchange user TLousky to [this question](http://blender.stackexchange.com/questions/41709/how-to-copy-constraints-from-one-bone-to-another) about copying constraints on bones used to control facial shape keys.
+The script ran all right on my armature, but some of the constraint parameters were not as I'd expect for my humanoid body rig and constraints.

 The other result was a Blender add-on called [Pose Mirror](https://developer.blender.org/T36334) dating from 2013 by Connor Simpson.
 It looks as though it copies all the constraints and parameters, making no changes, unless the constraint has a target, in which case it does switch the target to the corresponding bone on the correct side.
 I haven't tested this aspect.